makerdao/community/governance/votes/Executive vote - October 04, 2024.md

 - **Authorization**: [Ecosystem Approval](https://forum.makerdao.com/t/risk-assessment-and-parameter-recommendations-spark-ddm-to-aave-lido-market/25175/2)
 - **Proposal**: [Forum Post](https://forum.makerdao.com/t/risk-assessment-and-parameter-recommendations-spark-ddm-to-aave-lido-market/25175)

-If this executive proposal passes, then the Aave Lido Market Spark USDS D3M will be activated by executing the following actions:
+If this executive proposal passes, then the Aave Lido Market Spark USDS DDM will be activated by executing the following actions:

 - Add new ilk as DIRECT-SPK-AAVE-LIDO-USDS.
-- Set up the D3M DC-IAM.
+- Set up the DDM DC-IAM.
-- Set up the D3M addresses.
+- Set up the DDM addresses.
-- Extend the [DIRECT_MOM Breaker](https://sky-atlas.powerhouse.io/#A.1.8.2.2.5_Direct_Deposit_Breaker_Exception-c240d4fa-ab20-4787-8dbf-7c94c8e78347%7C0db30758e055352c) to include the new D3M.
+- Extend the [DIRECT_MOM Breaker](https://sky-atlas.powerhouse.io/#A.1.8.2.2.5_Direct_Deposit_Breaker_Exception-c240d4fa-ab20-4787-8dbf-7c94c8e78347%7C0db30758e055352c) to include the new DDM.

 These actions are further described below.